Stability of dark solitons in a bubble Bose-Einstein condensate: Numerical method for dark solitons

 The problem is reformulated as for a given $\mu$, we obtain the solution $\tilde{f}(\theta)$ from \eqref{a2} and define $\varepsilon$ from \eqref{a3}.
 Since we are looking for dark solitons, we solve \eqref{a2} just from $\theta = 0$ to $\theta = \pi/2$ and then take the odd continuation of $\tilde{f}(\theta)$ from $\theta = \pi/2$ to $\theta = \pi$.
 It is a two-point boundary-value problem with the boundary conditions $\tilde{f}'(0)=0$ and $\tilde{f}(\pi/2)=0$.\\

 The boundary-value problem is solved by the shooting method combined with the secant method \cite{SMquinney}.
 In this case, for a given $\mu$ we shoot two close values of $\tilde{f}(0)$ and propagate Eq.~\eqref{a2} with the Runge-Kutta method till $\theta=\pi/2$.
-From the values obtained of $\tilde{f}(\pi/2)$ we can estimate a new initial shot by the secant method until we get $\tilde{f}(\pi/2)=0$. \\

-Results for $\mu=$2.2 and 3.4 are shown in the Fig.~\ref{SMfig02}.
+From the values obtained of $\tilde{f}(\pi/2)$ we can estimate a new initial shot by the secant method until we get $\tilde{f}(\pi/2)=0$. \\ Results for $\mu=$2.2 and 3.4 are shown in Fig.~\ref{SMfig02}.
 Sweeping $\mu$ from $2< \mu \leq 20$ can be done by continuation \cite{SMgammal1999}, which is performed as follows.
 Once we get a solution $\tilde{f}_\mu(0)$ for a given $\mu$, we increment $\mu$ by $\delta \mu=0.1$ and use $\tilde{f}_\mu(0)$ as an initial ansatz, and after shooting combined with the secant method, we obtain $\tilde{f}_{\mu+\delta \mu}(0)$.
 Subsequently, we keep incrementing $\mu$ by $\delta \mu$ and take the previous $\mu$ initial value.
 For $\mu > 20$, continuation is not effective.
 For larger values of $\mu$, we observe from \eqref{SPdark-soliton-lim} that a good approximation is given by $\tilde{f}(0)=\sqrt{\mu}$.
 By using this initial ansatz for each $\mu$, it was possible to obtain the dark soliton solutions from $\mu=2$ to $\mu = 80$.
-The value of $\varepsilon$ is obtained {\it a posteriori} by Eq.~\eqref{a3}.
+The value of $\varepsilon$ is obtained {\it a posteriori} by using Eq.~\eqref{a3}.
+The numerical approximations of $f(\theta)$ and $\mu(\varepsilon)$ are shown in Fig. 1 of the main text.

-\subsection{Numerical method for the GPE}
+\section{Numerical method for the GPE}

-We consider the time-dependent evolution of the GPE for $\psi\equiv \psi(\theta,\phi,t)$, as in~\cite{SM2021Andriati}, with linear part given by { }
+We consider the time-dependent evolution of the GPE for $\psi\equiv \psi(\theta,\phi,t)$, as in~\cite{SM2021Andriati}, with linear part given by

 To avoid problems at $\theta=\{0,\pi\}$, the $\psi$ is expanded in its Fourier modes, as